MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/analytics-summary.md

 The chart displays the impact as a red or blue bar.
 A red bar indicates that the topic's escalation rate is larger than the average escalation rate, resulting in a negative impact on overall escalation rate.
 A blue bar indicates that the escalation rate is smaller, resulting in a positive impact on overall escalation rate performance.

-Lowering the escalation rate for the top escalation rate topics in red will have the greatest impact on improving the overall escalation rate.
+Lowering the escalation rate for the top escalation-rate topics in red has the greatest impact on improving the overall escalation rate.

-To see additional information about each topic, click the Detail link to display the Topic details dashboard.
+To see additional information about each topic, select the Detail link to display the Topic details dashboard.
 For more information, see [Topic details dashboard](analytics-topic-details.md).

 ## Abandon rate drivers chart